turri21/CDi_Senhor/README.md

 For this reason, I've created a small list of some known quirks, someone might suspect of being caused by emulation errors but are also present on the real machine.

-* Is the "Digital Video Cartridge" supported?
-    * No!
-Please stop asking!
-    * Potential development on the DVC might only start after everything works without bugs on the base machine.
 * The map of "Zelda - Wand of Gamelon" has micro jitter during scrolling
     * This also happens on real 210/05 hardware
 * "Hotel Mario" seems to have the first samples of every ingame song repeated